 Donna was perhaps one of the few people who truly loved Laura for exactly who she was, even at her worst.
 She wanted so much to protect her as we saw in Fire Walk With Me, she even joined in with things that were way out of her comfort zone, just so that she could be there with her, never wanting her to be alone.
 Even dating a guy she couldn’t really stand (Mike) just so she had reason to be in the gang with Laura and Bobby.

 Claire was gone for 10 days and in those 10 days my life (as well as hers I’m sure) was turned completely upside down.
 All of a sudden everyone wanted to know me, I was harassed constantly by people asking me where she was, telling me I was a bitch for not telling her parents where she was, that I was breaking their hearts, that I would be held responsible if she was found dead.
 Children can be so kind.
 Then there were the others, the ones who pretended to be nice to try to weasel information out of me, wanting to bask in the ‘glory’.
 Then others who pretended they knew Claire so well and would stand in the yard crying over the loss of ‘their friend’.
-Every time I see that scene of the girl running screaming across the school yard in the pilot episode it makes me think back – we never learn who that girl was, did she even really know Laura?
+Every time I see that scene of the girl running screaming across the schoolyard in the pilot episode it makes me think back – we never learn who that girl was, did she even really know Laura?
 Was she a glory basker or is there another untold story there?

-Back in my life not a single one of those school ‘friends’ had any idea about Claire – and it would turn out that neither did I in some places.
+Back in my life not a single one of those school ‘friends’ had any idea about Claire – and it would turn out that neither did I to some extent.
 Just like Laura Palmer said, “No-one knows me, not even Donna knows me” but Donna did know her better than she thought.
 Laura thought that Donna was all naïve and sweet and wanted boys like Mike to write her poetry, but there was always more to Donna than that, hiding underneath that innocent exterior.
 You see what Laura didn’t know about Donna is that she was a Horne.
 She shared similar traits to her adored half-sister Audrey.
 Always investigating, manipulating their way to the truth.

 The press kept calling the house, my parents were devastated.
 The Sun newspaper even covered the story, somehow they found out that she’d run off with an older man, the headline read, “Paedophile lures missing schoolgirl with drugs”, it was true I guess, but it didn’t feel like that in my reality.

 Claire was eventually found in Southern England.
 Wasted on heroin in a bathtub, but alive.
 She was brought back home.
 I had never felt more relieved in my life, I was overjoyed to see her.
 She hated me for telling the police what I knew, for breaking her and her man up, for taking her away from her new captor, the white horse.
-She could not see that she had been groomed, even though she knew the next step for her was prostitution as they were running out of money – yes all in two short weeks.
+She could not see that she had been groomed, even though she knew the next step for her was prostitution as they were running out of money – yes all in less than two short weeks.
 She didn’t even wonder what life had been like in her wake.
 I wasn’t about to give up on our 11 year friendship that quickly though.
 I knew she needed help.

-After Laura’s death Donna was caught in the most beautiful dream and most terrible nightmare all at once.
-She fell for her lost friends secret boyfriend, James, a young man way more suited to her than he ever was to Laura.
+After Laura’s death, Donna was caught in the most beautiful dream and most terrible nightmare all at once.
+She fell for her lost friend’s secret boyfriend, James, a young man way more suited to her than he ever was to Laura.
 Just imagine that though, falling for the boy knowing that he had already been there with your best friend first.
 And he too was caught in a terrible position of not being able to grieve for her as he was a ‘secret’.
-They found solace in each other, and started a genuinely loving relationship, until Maddy arrived.
+They found solace in each other, and started a genuinely loving relationship until Maddy arrived.

 Of course Maddy was wonderful, and looked almost exactly like her cousin, Laura.
 Within days Donna’s budding romance was on shaky ground because James couldn’t get Laura out of his mind, and felt allured by Maddy.
 Understandable yes, but poor Donna!
 Always second best to Laura.
 No wonder she felt she had to step it up a gear.

-In stepped ‘Edgy Donna’, wearing her best friends sun glasses, almost becoming Laura just by wearing them.
+In stepped ‘Edgy Donna’, wearing her best friends sunglasses, almost becoming Laura just by wearing them.
 But Laura never exuded that kind of sexuality publicly, all that was saved for night-time, her time.
 Donna wanted this, a woman scorned she wanted some attention of her own, just for her, not about Laura just for once.
 She certainly had an effect on the incarcerated James as she sucked his fingers through the bars.
 Cue the wolf whistles!
 (She’s still only 17 folks!)

-There are a few reasons why Donna is so unpopular, the first being the way that she dragged poor Harold Smith, reclusive friend of Laura into a mess that ended his life.
+There are a few reasons why Donna is so unpopular, the first being the way that she dragged poor Harold Smith, a reclusive friend of Laura into a mess that ended his life.
 Now I have gone on about this quite a lot, and I don’t think anyone has ever agreed with me but I don’t think Harold took his own life.
-My personal view is the Tremonds put all the pieces in place.
+My personal view is the Tremond’s put all the pieces in place.
 They knew that Harold had Laura’s diary, the secrets kept inside could have revealed the true killer BOB.
-The used Donna as a pawn, knowing that she was wired to find out who really killed her best friend, and desperately trying to get her new love off the hook.
+They used Donna as a pawn, knowing that she was wired to find out who really killed her best friend, and desperately trying to get her new love off the hook.
 She played the part perfectly.
 In tricking poor Harold, along with Maddy (who no-one seems to hate for this!), Harold was led outside.
 His arm starts to shake, he’s been plucked from his safe haven, BOB can see him now.
 He was marked for death.

 The words the grandson spoke, “She seems like a nice girl“, so sinister.
 They were going to put a stop to that.
 Harold’s ‘suicide’ note read, “J’ai une am solitaire“, just as the Grandson had predicted.
-The Magician certainly could see the future’s past, and I believe it was The Tremonds who left that note.
+The Magician certainly could see the future’s past, and I believe it was The Tremond’s who left that note.

 Donna would feel terribly guilty for the tragedy she thought she caused.
 Just how much grief could one young woman endure in such a short time?
 She lost her best friend, her love life was falling apart, her beau was also her only friend, and then someone so kind to her took his own life as far as she knew, because of her actions.
-She would be ripe with Garmonbozia.
+She would be ripe with garmonbozia.
 A feast!
-Despite all this suffering she was brave.
+Despite all this suffering, she was brave.
 She didn’t know who had murdered her best friend, she put herself in harm’s way several times to save the people she loved and whilst fighting for Justice for Laura.

 Indeed Donna very nearly became a victim of BOB herself, saved by the timely visit by Sheriff Truman to the Palmer house, just as Leland was ready to ‘dance’.
 She learned then that Maddy was already dead and faced yet another tragedy.
-She told James who callously rode off out of town, leaving her to deal with all this neverending trauma by herself.
+She told James who callously rode off out of town, leaving her to deal with all this never-ending trauma by herself.

 For the reason why Claire stayed silent when the Shopkeeper took us is that was what she was used to, never saying a word, not being allowed to.
 Her father swore her to silence.
+It was a trauma she had already experienced time and time again.

 Claire finally gave up the battle in the Summer of 2016 and took her own life.
 Did she win?
 Much like Laura Palmer we may never know for sure, I can only pray that her angel came for her.
 I wish I could turn back the clock and save her knowing what I know now, but maybe that’s the just the thing, she didn’t need saving, she already saved herself.
 She waited for her daughter to turn 18 before leaving, she protected her from the same fate, broke the cycle.